Raid-Hub/RaidHub-Services/README.md

 # RaidHub Services

-This repo contains the main services RaidHub uses to populate our database and maintain our data.
+This repo contains the main services RaidHub uses to populate our database and maintain our data platform.

-### Atlas

-This is our PGCR crawler

-### Hades

-This tool just processes any missed PGCRs, usually on a cron job

-## Commands
+## Pre-reqs
+You will need to install docker desktop to start the service stack

 ### Build

-- `make postgres` - Run Postgres Database in Docker
-- `make atlas` - Build the Atlas PGCR crawler binary
-- `make hades` - Build the Hades binary
+- `make` - Compile binaries
-- `make hermes` - Build the message queue worker
+- `make services` - Spin up the services stack
-- `make bin` - Build all Go binaries

 ### Run

-- `bin/atlas <workers>` - Run the PGCR crawler
+- `bin/atlas` - Run the PGCR crawler
 - `bin/hades` - Run the missed PGCR collector
 - `bin/hermes` - Run the message queue worker
+- `bin/athena` - Download manifest definitions

+## Migrations
+- `bin/migrate` - Migrate your local database